CrazyScamp/Rookie-3.2-Setup/README.md

-## IMPORTANT
+## ⚠️ IMPORTANT
-Before you start you need to get your headset ready
+Before you start if you haven't already you need to get your headset ready to sideload.
 <p>
   <a
 href="https://github.com/CrazyScamp/Setup-Quest-For-Sideloading">